It4innovations/hyperqueue/docs/jobs/gresources.md

 There are two kind of resource pools:

-* **Indexed pool**: This pool represents an enumerated set of resources represented by integers.
+* **Indexed pool** This pool represents an enumerated set of resources represented by integers.
 Each resource has its own identity.
 Tasks do not ask for specific values from the set, they just specify how many resources do they require and HyperQueue will allocate the specified amount of resources from the pool for each task.